pingcap/docs/tiup/tiup-cluster-topology-reference.md

 - `log_dir`: Specifies the log directory.
 If it is not specified or specified as a relative directory, the log is generated according to the `log_dir` directory configured in `global`.

 - `numa_node`: Allocates the NUMA policy to the instance.
-If this parameter is specified, you need to ensure that the target machine has [numactl](https://linux.die.net/man/8/numactl) installed.
-When this parameter is specified, cpubind and membind policies are allocated via [numactl](https://linux.die.net/man/8/numactl).
-This parameter field is the string type.
+Before specifying this field, you need to make sure that the target machine has [numactl](https://linux.die.net/man/8/numactl) installed.
+If this field is specified, cpubind and membind policies are allocated using [numactl](https://linux.die.net/man/8/numactl).
+This field is the string type.
 The field value is the ID of the NUMA node, such as "0,1".

 - `config`: The configuration rule of this field is the same as the `pd` configuration rule in `server_configs`.
 If this field is configured, the field content is merged with the `pd` content in `server_configs` (if the two fields overlap, the content of this field takes effect).
 Then, a configuration file is generated and sent to the machine specified in `host`.